Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 Exceptions do exist, but these are few and far between.
 The veneers can be porcelain or composite, but will most likely be composite on the NHS due to the cost.

 Crowns are more common, for example for a severely broken tooth that will not hold a filling.

 If considered eligible, the treatment falls under Band 3 and at the time of writing has a cost of £269.30 (England), £199.10 (Wales), and with variable costs in Scotland and Northern Ireland.

 Going overseas for veneers

-As a rough generalisation you can between 50-70% on the costs typically charged within the UK.
+As a rough generalisation, you can save between 50-70% on the costs typically charged within the UK.

 Many firms overseas specialise in dental tourism and treat you like a VIP from the moment you arrive to the moment you leave.

-Just consider when going abroad, it is more difficult to makes changes or get repairs completed.
+Just consider when going abroad, it is more difficult to make changes or get repairs completed.
 A UK dentist may not have the same materials available, and it may even cost you more than your original trip.
-Also be wary about how the dental care is regulated abroad, and know where to go to if something goes wrong.
+Also, be wary about how the dental care is regulated abroad, and know where to go to if something goes wrong.

 It will be up to you to weigh up the pros and cons of going overseas to complete such treatment, but if you decide it is the right choice for you, make sure you have done lots of research before coming to this conclusion.

 Choosing a dentist